Zahidsqldba07/become-a-programmer/algorithms/readme.md

 <br>

 ---
-All excercise files provided in this course are licensed under the [LinkedIn Learning Exercise File License][learning-license].
+All exercise files provided in this course are licensed under the [LinkedIn Learning Exercise File License][learning-license].
 Files may include third-party content, which may be subject to other license terms as provided in the files.

 <!-- quick links -->
 <!-- badge info -->